Market-Connections Professional Resume Writing Services

 Recruiters September 30, 2018

-Recruiters are looking for candidates that are a close match to what an employer has outlined as the hiring requirements for the position.
+Recruiters are looking for candidates who are a close match to what an employer has outlined as the hiring requirements for the position.
 In essence, they are looking for square pegs for square holes.
-If your work history and accomplishments meets their current or future needs, they may add you to their database.
-Recruiters may contact you if they have a position that fits your profile — or they may make contact to ask you to recommend other people who might be interested in an opening they are recruiting for.
+If your work history and accomplishments meet their current or future needs, they may add you to their database.
+Recruiters may contact you if they have a position that fits your profile, or they may make contact to ask you to recommend other people who might be interested in an opening they are recruiting for.

 There are many ways to connect with a recruiter.
 Sometimes, a recruiter will find you.
 This is particularly true if you have specialized, in-demand skills.
 If you post your résumé to an online job board, you are likely to receive contact from recruiters.
 Others may identify you through a professional association you’re a member of, or through mentions of your work that appear online (for example, blogs, articles, and publications).